Estimated reading time: 13 minutes

 - Supportive footwear and ergonomic seating help protect joints.

-Holistic Approach To EDS Management*
+Holistic Approach to EDS Management

 Diet and Supplements